mesosphere/dcos-commons/docs/plan-api.md

 If you want to interact with containers, you can do so through the TaskRegistry that you'll be passed.
 That registry is capable of creating, destroying, querying, and waiting for specific container statuses.

-`rollback` is a convenience function for your SREs--if you hate them, just throw a `RuntimeException` in this method.
+`unravel` is a convenience function for your SREs--if you hate them, just throw a `RuntimeException` in this method.
-When any operation's `doAction` throws an exception, that plan begins to rollback--concurrently running operations are interrupted, and then we begin the rollback process.
+When any operation's `doAction` throws an exception, that plan begins to unravel--concurrently running operations are interrupted, and then we begin the unravel process.
-As long as no `rollback` of any operation that had completed or was running at the time throws an exception, the scheduler will invoke `rollback` in an inverse, serial order for all the operations that had a chance to run.
+As long as no `unravel` of any operation that had completed or was running at the time throws an exception, the scheduler will invoke `unravel` in an inverse, serial order for all the operations that had a chance to run.
 This gives each operation a chance to clean up resources or state it may have allocated.
 For example, if a plan is attempting to create a new application and associated elastic load balancer, it's nice when you can delete that ELB rather than continuing to pay for it, just because an unrelated issue failed.
-Conceptually, `rollback` reflects the idea that many failures are things we expect and understand--we may not care to magically route around a failure, but it's easy to leave the system in a better state than aborting halfway through maintenance.
+Conceptually, `unravel` reflects the idea that many failures are things we expect and understand--we may not care to magically route around a failure, but it's easy to leave the system in a better state than aborting halfway through maintenance.

 `lockedTasks` is the final necessary function--this function returns a collection of names of Tasks that this operation will muck around with.
 This enables us to have many plans run concurrently if they're doing unrelated things: adding `node3`, `node4`, and `node5`, while a different plan is upgrading `node1` and `node2`.